LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Conclusion

 \section{Conclusion}

-In this work, we first revisit previous methods using the unified theoretical framework of selective classification and propose our new formulation which effectively captures the subtle differences between known and anomalous samples.
-Furthermore, we design a novel anomaly synthesis pipeline that leverages the richness of the ShapeNet dataset and adheres to the realistic LiDAR distribution to compensate for the lack of semantically rich features.
-Experimental results demonstrate the superiority of our method across both traditional anomaly detection metrics and newly introduced metrics associated with selective classification.
+In this work, we first revisit previous methods using the unified lens of selective classification and propose a new formulation which effectively captures the subtle differences between inliers and outliers.
+Then, we design a novel outlier synthesis pipeline to synthesize diverse and realistic outliers, compensating for the lack of semantically-rich information in point clouds.
+Experimental results demonstrate the superiority of our method across both traditional outlier detection metrics and newly introduced metrics.
 Our method has achieved SOTA performance on public benchmark datasets.